tripflex/docs/pages/web/web-paas/tutorials-exporting/guide.en-us.md

 ## Downloading code

 Your application's code is maintained in Git.
-Because Git is a distributed system it is trivial to download your entire code history with a simple `git clone` or `webpaas get` command.
+Because Git is a distributed system, you can download your entire code history by running `git clone` or `webpaas get`.

 ## Downloading files